 Twenty-nine per cent of hay and pasture land has adequate moisture, 42 per cent are short and 29 per cent are very short.

 Crop damage this past week is due to light frosts in the north, drought conditions in the south and grasshoppers.
 Producers are busy swathing, combining and desiccating canola.
 Producers are also moving cattle onto stubble fields, hauling water and preparing for winter.

 Harvest is a very busy and stressful time for producers.
 They are reminded to take safety precautions in all the work they do.
 This includes having fire mitigation resources at the ready and taking precautions when working around powerlines.
 The Farm Stress Line is available to provide support to producers toll free at 1‑800‑667‑4442.
 The public is reminded to take extra caution, time and space when encountering machinery on the roads.

-Producers in the northwest made great harvest progress this week, and the region is now 21 per cent completed harvest for the year.
-This is ahead of the five-year average of 17 per cent.
+The northeast has crossed the half-way point this week, and the region harvest is now 55 per cent complete.
+This is ahead of the five-year average of 37 per cent.

-Pockets of moisture moved through the region this week.
-The Speers area received the most with 31 mm of rain reported.
-Topsoil moisture remains generally adequate in the region.
-Forty-seven per cent of cropland has adequate topsoil moisture, 46 per cent is short and seven per cent is very short.
-Forty per cent of hay and pastures have adequate topsoil moisture, 47 per cent is short and 13 per cent is very short.
+The North Battleford area received the most rain in the province this week, with 25 mm being reported.
+Topsoil moisture has increased this week, with 48 per cent of cropland having adequate moisture, 48 per cent is short and four per cent is very short.
+Thirty-nine per cent of hay and pastures have adequate topsoil moisture, 55 per cent is short and six per cent is very short.

 Crop damage this past week is due to light frosts and excess moisture.
 Producers are busy swathing, combining and monitoring moisture levels.
 Producers are also moving bales, working livestock and marketing cattle.